Supporting Biomedical Research

 We understand that the topic of animal research can be highly-charged and we respect the views of all individuals.
 Nevertheless, we cannot deny the fact that animal-based research has been a part of virtually every medical discovery for the past 100 years, and that even in this time of rapid technological advances, animal studies remain a necessary component of scientific advancement today and for the foreseeable future.

-Before conducting research on animals, scientists make absolutely certain animals are needed for their experiments.
-For more than 50 years, scientists have relied on the “3Rs”: refinement of tests so animal distress or pain is minimal, reduction of the number of animals used in one particular study, and the replacement, whenever possible, of animal experiments with non-animal experiments.
+Americans for Medical Progress endorses the “3Rs”: refinement of tests so animal distress or pain is minimal, reduction of the number of animals used in a study, and the replacement, whenever possible, of animal experiments with non-animal experiments.
 We actively champion the development, validation, use and regulatory acceptance of alternatives to animal research.

 Americans for Medical Progress believes laboratory animals are living creatures that deserve to be treated with respect, care and compassion.
 This belief is shared by scientists and veterinary professionals across America’s research institutions who are focused on the well-being and comfort of the animals in their charge.
 They work to ensure that each study involves skilled care of the animals by laboratory medicine professionals, provides appropriate housing, enrichment and social groupings for all subject animals, establishes humane endpoints, and where possible, promotes the adoption of post-study animals.

 Americans for Medical Progress also notes the necessity of availability of safe, reliable transportation for laboratory animals.
 Without this, the welfare of animals needed for research studies could be severely compromised.

 It is important to understand the tapestry of laws, regulations, and established practices in place that safeguard the welfare of research animals.
 Prior to beginning a study, scientists must demonstrate that they have considered alternative methods to animal research, that their research cannot be successfully done without animal models, and that their studies are designed to produce needed results and information.